simonesilvestroni/m2m-website/README.md

 # Minutes to Midnight

-Digital polymath, I master the art of sound design and music production since the 1990s.
-Minutes to Midnight is the moniker of music producer, bassist and sound designer Simone Silvestroni.
+Digital polymath, I’ve been a sound designer and music producer since the 1990s.
+Honest and opinionated.